MDIL-SNU/SevenNet/README.md

 The installation and usage of SevenNet are split into two parts: training + command-line interface + ASE calculator (handled by Python) and molecular dynamics (handled by [`LAMMPS`](https://docs.lammps.org/Manual.html)).

+**PLEASE NOTE:** SevenNet+LAMMPS parallel after this commit: 14851ef (v0.9.3 ~ 0.9.5) has a serious bug:
+it gives wrong forces when the number of mpi processes is greater than two.
+The corresponding pip version is yanked for this reason.
+The bug has been fixed in the main branch, and I'll release the corrected version ASAP.

 ## Features
  - Pre-trained GNN interatomic potential SevenNet-0, with fine-tuning interface